dorhaboosha/JavaScript-projects/README.md

 # JavaScript-projects
-this is all the projects that i did in JavaScript
+this is all the projects that i did in for learning JavaScript.